Section B: Monitoring and Review of Programmes and Modules

 - ensures that Department/programme is supported in acting on issues raised in student feedback

-- considers student feedback across the Faculty at FLTC and reports to Faculty Board, highlighting good practice identified and comments with implications for more than one programme/Department.
+- considers student feedback across the Department and reports to TELSOC, highlighting good practice identified and comments with implications for more than one programme/Department.

 Quality Assurance Team

 Student Evaluation of Modules surveys are emailed to and completed by students at the end of term 1 for term 1 modules and modules that have different lecturers in terms 1 and 2.
 For term 2 and full year modules, the surveys are emailed at the end of term 2.
-Reports for individual modules with statistical analysis and comments are emailed to convenors and Heads of Department in term 3 after the assessment period.
-Summary departmental, faculty and School reports are produced by the QA Team during the summer and are sent to the relevant Heads of Department and presented to the relevant committees.
+Reports for individual modules with statistical analysis and comments are emailed to convenors and Heads of Department after the surveys have ended.
+Summary departmental, faculty and School reports are produced by the QA Team during the summer.
+Indepth analysis and reports are prepared over the summer by Planning and are sent to the relevant Heads of Department and presented to the relevant committees.

-A review of the methods of obtaining student evaluations and of responsiveness to student evaluations forms part of the periodic review of programmes (see B.5 below).
-The Learning and Teaching Quality Committee will monitor the effectiveness of the policy for student evaluation and revise the procedures as appropriate.
+A review of the methods of obtaining student evaluations and of responsiveness to student evaluations forms part of the Annual Programme Review and Comprehensive Departmental review of programmes.
+TELSOC will monitor the effectiveness of the policy for student evaluation and revise the procedures as appropriate.

-Annual Programme Review [APR] of taught programmes is co-ordinated by the QA team and Faculty Offices, both of whom can advise on the details of the procedure, including how supporting data, student feedback etc will be made available to programme convenors.
-Those completing review reports should read the guidance notes (available on the right hand side of the screen) before completing the review report templates.
-For review of Postgraduate Research Degrees, please seek advice if required from the Doctoral School Manager in the Registry.
+Annual Programme Review [APR] of taught programmes is co-ordinated by the QA team and Department Offices, both of whom can advise on the details of the procedure, including how supporting data, student feedback etc will be made available to programme convenors.
+Those completing review reports should read the guidance notes before completing the review report templates.
+For review of Postgraduate Research Degrees, please seek advice if required from the Doctoral School.

 The purpose of APR is to ensure that, in line with QAA requirements, all programmes are routinely monitored to evaluate their continuing effectiveness and currency, with actions being identified to remedy any shortcomings.

-APR collects together information provided by external examiners, student feedback, and management information provided by the Quality Assurance Office.
-It provides a concise snapshot of one year in the delivery of a programme, and contributes both to annual overview taken by the department, faculty and School, and to periodic review of the programme through PPR.
+APR collects together information provided by external examiners, student feedback, and management information provided by the Quality Assurance Team.
+It provides a concise snapshot of one year in the delivery of a programme, and contributes both to annual overview taken by the department and School, and to comprehensive review of the programme through CDR.
 APR is conducted for all programmes, both taught and research.

 B.4.2 Process for review of taught programmes

-Following discussion at various committees during the session, and approval by the Learning and Teaching Quality Committee, revised procedures for the annual review of taught programmes were introduced for the review of the 2010/11 session.
+Following discussion at various committees during the session, and approval by the Teaching, Learning and Student Outcomes Committee, revised procedures for the annual review of taught programmes were introduced for the review of the 2010/11 session.
 Subsequent end of session reviews have taken place and minor adjustments have been made each year.
 Please see the guidance notes for full details.

-Reporting takes place at programme, departmental and Faculty levels by means of electronically submitted proformas.
-At programme level, the programme convenor reflects on input from course convenors, students and external stakeholders (including external examiners) as well as programme data supplied by the Planning Department before providing his/her own overview of the academic health of the programme.
+Reporting takes place at programme and departmental levels by means of electronically submitted proformas.
+At programme level, the programme convenor reflects on input from module convenors, students and external stakeholders (including external examiners) as well as programme data supplied by the Planning Department before providing his/her own overview of the academic health of the programme.
 The programme convenor must confirm that the programme specification either remains appropriate for the forthcoming academic session or is being revised in line with the School’s amendment procedures.
 There is also the opportunity to identify and offer for broader dissemination examples of good practice arising from the operation of the programme.
 Targeted action plans are formulated to address any issues.

 Programme level reports are then referred to the Head of Department who produces his/her own report to confirm that satisfactory programme reports have been received and considered at departmental meetings and that feedback on matters of concern raised and associated actions has been passed to students/examiners as appropriate.
 The departmental report also confirms that examples of good practice have been disseminated and that programme specifications are accurate or are being amended.
 Again, action planning is used to address any issues.

-The cycle is completed at Faculty level by the Associate Dean (Learning and Teaching) signing off the programme and departmental reports and confirming that they have been considered at a meeting of the Faculty Learning and Teaching Committee.
-This stage also asks that Associate Deans highlight any matters relating to the implementation of good practice or matters of concern which the Learning and Teaching Quality Committee might assist with.
-Finally, the Faculty report includes a summary of themes arising from external examiner reports.
-Faculty reports are then considered by the Learning and Teaching Quality Committee.
+The cycle is completed when departmental reports are considered at a departmental meeting.
+This stage also asks that Head of Department highlight any matters relating to the implementation of good practice or matters of concern which the TELSOC might assist with.
+Finally, the department report includes a summary of themes arising from external examiner reports.
+Department reports are then considered by the Teaching, Learning and Student Outcomes Committee.

 Please see the review cycle diagram for details of the operation of the cycle for the review of taught programmes.

 The School’s policy is to conduct periodic reviews of all its programmes.
 Each programme will normally be reviewed once every six years.
 Programmes will be reviewed either along with the programmes offered in the same Department or, in the case of programmes which do not belong to any one Department, alongside other such programmes which are similar in subject area.
-This process is known as Periodic Programme Review (PPR).
-The review looks at all the relevant programmes and other learning and teaching issues within the Department/Faculty.
+This process is untaken as part of the Comprehensive Departmental Review (CDR).

-Where a Faculty supports the Department’s categorisation of a module as (4) for the first time, their recommendation will be forwarded to Academic Board for confirmation.
-Thereafter the module will remain in category 4 until the next Periodic Programme Review, when panels (which include external subject specialists) will be asked to make a recommendation as to its continuation.
-PPR panels will receive all annual reviews for the period and check that planned actions have been carried through.
+Where a department approves categorisation of a module as (4) for the first time, their recommendation will be forwarded to Academic Board for confirmation.
+Thereafter the module will remain in category 4 until the next Comprehensive Departmental Review, when panels (which include external subject specialists) will be asked to make a recommendation as to its continuation.
+CDR panels will receive all annual reviews for the period and check that planned actions have been carried through.